This article was first published in March 2021.

 Step 1 – Decide what you want to plant

 First, do some research into how easy it will be.
 We started with passion fruit, kangkung and Brazilian spinach, which grow amazingly well on their own.
-I was happy to find these hard to kill.
+I was happy to find that these are hard to kill.
 Different plants need different water/sun needs, so you will need to find a suitable space and move them from time to time to see what works.
 For our passion fruit we totally lucked out and it just loves where it is.
 We live in a semi-D, so we ‘led’ it from our garden onto our balcony (as it’s a vining plant) and it just keeps fruiting.
 I do throw some rice water and coffee grounds onto the soil from time to time.
 Who knows, but whatever it is, it’s working.

 Step 2 – Prepare your materials

 Get some troughs, and some large pots for your edible garden.
 Have a look here at our article about how to convert old tires into pots.
 Tools are also key (secateurs, hand spade, trowel and a dust pan for getting spilt soil).

 Get the mixing mediums of compost, sand and soil.
 Really, there are many ways to mix your soil.
 Have a look here for different potting mixes.
 It’s very important to make it nutritious.
 For me, I mix cheap ‘Sungai Buloh soil’ with my home made compost.
 But this requires driving out a little.
 You can order True Top Soil and compost from Ground Control.
 They sell lots of great products which are very nutritious, but on the steeper side.
 They also have exciting wicking gro-tongs.
 You can also order soil and compost from Tet, who has a farm out of town and sells vermicast, aka worm poo.
 For the plants, get seedlings if you can or seeds if you don’t mind waiting.
 I get seedlings when possible and by the grace of my lovely neighbour.

 Step 3 – Are the seedlings happy?